kovidgoyal/calibre/manual/faq.rst

 more important to you.
 I encourage you to contact Amazon and ask them to fix this bug.

+The bug in Amazon's software is that when you put a MOBI file on a Kindle, unless the file is marked as a Personal document, Amazon assumes you bought the book from it and tries to download the cover thumbnail for it from its servers.
+When the download fails, it refuses to fallback to the cover defined in the MOBI file.
+This is likely deliberate on Amazon's part to try to force authors to sell only through them.
+In other words, Kindle's only display covers for books marked as Personal Documents or books bought directly from Amazon.

+If you send a MOBI file to a Kindle with calibre using a USB connection, calibre works around this Amazon bug by uploading a cover thumbnail itself.
+However, that workaround is only possible when using a USB connection and sending with calibre.
+Note that if you send using email, Amazon will automatically mark the MOBI file as a Personal Document and the cover will work, but the book will show up in Personal Documents.

 How do I convert a collection of HTML files in a specific order?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to convert a collection of HTML files in a specific order, you have to